 Sometimes a single TV episode can exemplify the spirit of its time and the properties that make television a unique medium.
 A Very Special Episode presents The A.V.
 Club’s survey of TV at its most distinctive.

 This is Jack Webb.
 Actor, writer, producer, director.
 Star of radio and television and—occasionally—the movies.
 Contrary to the public persona he wore for decades, Webb actually began his career in radio as a comedian, then had his big break playing a caricatured gumshoe on the radio series Pat Novak For Hire.
-It was while playing the role of a lab tech in the 1948 procedural noir He Walked By Night that Webb met Detective Sergeant Marty Wynn, and became convinced that
+It was while playing the role of a lab tech in the 1948 procedural noir He Walked By Night that Webb met Detective Sergeant Marty Wynn, and became convinced that there was an untapped bounty in the case files of the Los Angeles Police Department.
+So in 1949 he created Dragnet, a radio show that aimed to depict what it was really like to be a cop.
+Borrowing the style of big-screen docudramas like The Naked City and Call Northside 777, Dragnet walked audiences through the step-by-step process of crime-solving, including the blind alleys and eccentric characters that police detectives dealt with on the job.

 Slowly but surely, Dragnet became a hit, and in 1951 Webb took the show from radio to television, often repeating his radio scripts almost word-for-word in the new medium.
 In an era where live broadcasts were the norm, Webb insisted that he be allowed to shoot on film, so he could replicate the many scene-changes that the radio Dragnet had required.
 To keep costs low, he shot quickly, using Teleprompters to help the actors get through pages of dialogue in just a few takes.
 To accommodate the prompters, Webb shot his actors in close-up as much as possible, using insert shots, montage, and voiceover narration to break up the monotony.
 Necessity, combined with Webb’s vision for a show about the drudgery of diligence, resulted in a style that was uniquely Webb’s.
 The original Dragnet TV series ran for eight years, and Webb’s flat, staccato performance as Sgt.
 Joe Friday became ingrained in the culture, spawning homage and parody.